bellaliu2023/The-Physics-Grid/software.md

 - [I.S.A.A.C.S.](https://sourceforge.net/projects/isaacs/) - I.S.A.A.C.S.
 Interactive Structure Analysis of Amorphous and Crystalline Systems is a cross-platform software developed to analyze the structural characteristics of three-dimensional models built by computer simulations.

   ![I.S.A.A.C.S.](/images/isaacs2.png)

+- [jOcular](https://sourceforge.net/projects/jocular/) - Optical Design Software for optical systems comprised of light sources, lenses, apertures, prisms, imagers, photometers, etc. Simulate light through the system and compute images and intensities at various locations in the design.

+- [Laser Kids](https://sourceforge.net/projects/laserkids/) - Welcome to the home of homemade lasers and to the braniac laboratory.
+This site is devoted to the homemade lasers.
+And guides where it is described how to build them step by step.
+Any laser described in the guides can be build from scratch using only the common accessible resources.
+You won't need rare crystals, optics, mirrors or anything like this.
+On the other hand all lasers here are the demo of the concept.
+(Rather) cheap, quick-and-dirty mockups.
+Feel free to make for them proper housing and shining handles.
+My task is simple - to show that lasers ARE simple.
+Not less not more.

 - [lightpipes](https://github.com/opticspy/lightpipes) - Simulations of optical phenomena where diffraction is essential